dxf2machine/d2m/DXF2Machine/license/README.txt

-    This program uses files, and modified versions from DXF project Copyright 2007-2009, Marc Paris, Stephan Soulard and Edouard Vanhauwaert.
+    This program uses files, and modified versions from DXF project Copyright 2007-2009, Stephan Soulard and Edouard Vanhauwaert.
     In this same folder folder you can find the original complete text of the DXF License in DXF_License.txt file.